If you long for your relationships to thrive just as much as other areas of your life, this list of books for improving relationships can help you!

 - How to avoid saying something permanently painful just because you are temporarily ticked off

-Filled with humor and insight alike, Keep it Shut shows readers powerful ways to use our words to speak life to family, friends, coworkers and even strangers.
+Filled with humor and insight alike, Keep it Shut is a book for improving relationships that shows readers powerful ways to use our words to speak life to family, friends, coworkers, and even strangers.